glotzerlab/gsd/doc/shapes.rst

 Empty (Undefined) Shape
 -----------------------

-A null string or empty dictionary can be used for undefined shapes.
+An empty dictionary can be used for undefined shapes.
 A visualization application may choose how to interpret this, e.g. by drawing nothing or drawing spheres.

 Example::